-A great way to think about your interests is to reflect on your current and prior paid and unpaid positions and examine activities associated with these positions.
+A great way to define your interests is to reflect on your current (and prior paid and unpaid positions) and examine the activities associated with these positions.
 Ask yourself the following questions:

 - What activities did you really enjoy?